R-CoderDotCom/Awesome-R-packages/README.md

 - [RGL](https://cran.r-project.org/web/packages/rgl/).
 Provides medium to high level functions for 3D interactive graphics, including functions modelled on base graphics (plot3d(), etc.) as well as functions for constructing representations of geometric objects.
 -[dygraphs](https://cran.r-project.org/web/packages/dygraphs/).
 An R interface to the 'dygraphs' JavaScript charting library.

+# Fun stuff

+- [TurtleGraphics](https://cran.r-project.org/web/packages/TurtleGraphics/) - An R implementation of vector graphics using a relative cursor (the "turtle") upon a Cartesian plane.
+- [fun](https://cran.rstudio.com/web/packages/fun/).
+Collection of R games and other funny stuff, such as the classic Mine sweeper and sliding puzzles.
+- [Fortunes](https://cran.r-project.org/web/packages/fortunes/).
+A collection of fortunes from the R community.
+- [cowsay](https://github.com/sckott/cowsay).
+ASCII art animals in R console.
+- [drumr](https://github.com/jamesmartherus/drumr).
+Turn R into a Drum Machine.
+- [ggphysics](https://github.com/chang/ggphysics).
+Physics animations in ggplot2, just for fun.
+- [raptors animation](https://github.com/imjakedaniels/raptors_animation).
+Using gganimate to bounce emoji basketballs over the course of a game.
+- [brownianbridge](https://github.com/djnavarro/brownianbridge).
+Contains scripts used to draw various "Brownian bridge" animations that to explore some of the functionality of the gganimate package.

 More soon...